 🧴 Lather Up!

-Apply lotion every day to your belly and areas you feel you may have developed stretch marks.
-This will help to reduce more stretch marks you may get once the skin starts to recede.
+Apply lotion every day to your belly and areas you feel may have developed stretch marks.
+This will help to reduce any stretch marks you may get once the skin starts to recede.

 🧎🏼♀️ Kegel Exercises